-All prerequisite training for entry into an Independent plastic surgery residency must have been accredited by the Accreditation Council for Graduate Medical Education (ACGME) or the American Dental Association (ADA) for Oral and Maxillofacial Surgery residents.
+All prerequisite training for entry into an Independent plastic surgery residency must have been accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Oral and Maxillofacial Surgery residents, applying to Plastic Surgery Independent programs must have completed all of their prerequisite training at programs accredited by the American Dental Association (ADA) and the ACGME.